aishwarya-kamal/Weather/README.md

 [![Kotlin](https://img.shields.io/badge/kotlin-1.8.10-blue.svg?logo=kotlin)](http://kotlinlang.org)
 [![Gradle](https://img.shields.io/badge/Gradle-8-green?style=flat)](https://gradle.org)
 <a href="https://github.com/aishwarya-kamal"><img alt="License" src="https://img.shields.io/static/v1?label=GitHub&message=aishwarya-kamal&color=C51162"/></a><br>
-Weather is an Android app for Movies with Jetpack Compose.
+Weather is an Android app for Weather with Jetpack Compose.
 It uses [openweathermap API](https://openweathermap.org/api).
 It is single screen app which displays weather data for a city.
 There is a search function in the top app bar to search for any city and display its weather data.

-### Architecture
+## 📐✏️ Architecture
-The app is built with the Model-View-ViewModel (MVVM) architecture with Repository pattern.
+The app is built with the Model-View-ViewModel (MVVM) architecture with Repository pattern which is used to separate the app's user interface, logic, and data.

+- **Model**: Represents the data and the business logic of the app.
+It's the actual data and data sources, like databases or network requests.
+- **View**: Represents the UI of the app.
+In your app, it would be the Jetpack Compose components that display the weather data to the user.
+- **ViewModel**: It holds the data that the View needs, exposing this data through StateFlow.
+- **Repository**: This is an additional layer between the ViewModel and the data source (in this case, the OpenWeatherMap API).
+The Repository centralizes the data fetching mechanism, so if in the future we decide to add another data source, such as a local database for offline caching, the ViewModel wouldn't need to know where the data is coming from.
+The Repository will handle data retrieval, whether it's from the API, local database, or other sources.

+To visualize the flow:

+- User opens the app and sees the main weather screen with weather details of the default city - Munich.
+- User types a city name into the search bar.
+- The app's ViewModel, through the Repository, makes a call to the OpenWeatherMap API.
+- The API returns the weather data for the requested city.
+- The Repository passes this data to the ViewModel.
+- The ViewModel updates the View (the screen) with the fetched weather data, displaying it to the user.

+In essence, this architecture ensures a separation of concerns, promoting a more scalable and maintainable codebase.
+It decouples the UI from the data and business logic, allowing each component to evolve independently.

 ## 🛠 Tech Stack